Mo01/RemoteRun/README.md

 # Roctopus

 An application that will remotely run certain tasks from a predefined list of remote machines.
-This ss an HTA that will run TestComplete/TestExcecute's command line remotely.
+This is an HTA that will run TestComplete/TestExcecute's command line remotely.
 It will also connect to the machine through Remote Desktop Connection when clicking the IP address.

 ## Tasks